Thanks to GotNet.com for Non Profit website for Gunilla Williams who worked very hard to produce it!!!

 The worst earthquake that we know of was in 1811-12 as far as strength goes was "The New Madrid" earthquake in Missouri.
 All of the major shocks came on a Full Moon.
-One shaker lasted an hour and the famous artist of birds John Audobon was knocked to his feet.
-Not the worse as far as death and destruction.
+One shaker lasted an hour and the famous artist of bird John Audobon was knocked to his feet.

 The photograph above is John Barrymore as Saint Francis Assisi in 1917.
 This photograph was taken ten years before motion pictures would develope sound.
 John Barrymore was then a Saint!
+If you are interested in honoring the memory of Saint Francis' of Assisi and John Barrymore there is a store at the bottom of this page.
 A decade later John Barrymore would meet his wife Dolores Costello who starred in the film San Francisco.
-Yet, before he did he starred in the film Don Juan and the Chief Camera Engineer at Vitaphone was Bruce's grand-uncle Ernest Martin who married Flo Adamson.
+Yet, before he did he starred in the film Don Juan and the Chief Camera Engineer at Vitaphone was Bruce Adamson's grand-uncle Ernest Martin.

 Click here to read the biography of Saint Francis Assisi.